tagion/tagion/bdd/tagion/testbench/Implement_secure_key_generation_at_network_startup.md

     *Then* the start the tagionwave program.

 `is_running`
-      *And* stop the program.
+      *Then* stop the program.

 `is_stopped`

-​     *And*  check that the program returns no errors.
+​     *Then*  check that the program returns no errors.

 `noerror`